 - Comprise the victim using tool

 - Keep control of the environment

-In some instances however you can expect the scanning and compromise to happen simultaneously, as what you see above.
-In those instances those attacks were automated scans looking to exploit known vulnerabilities in each of those categories.
+Often you can expect the scanning and compromise to happen simultaneously, like what you see above.
+Those attacks were automated scans looking to exploit known vulnerabilities in each of those categories.

 Here is a real-world example on my own server in which you can see the attack attempting to (1) identify the vulnerability, TimThumb, and if found (2) exploit it by passing a parameter that then referenced the malicious payload:

 In these implementations, while they automate attacks, they are still managed by an individual or group of individuals.
 That unfortunately is but one component of these attacks.

 More sophisticated automation tools are embedded within worms and housed within malware networks (malnets).
 This was best articulated in Blue Coat’s 2011 Web Security Report, in which they kick off the report by saying: